shroffrishit/rottenTomatoes/README.md

 Notes:

-Spent some time making the UI work across multiple phone resolutions by playing around with the RelativeLayout.
+Spend some time in modularizing the labels in detailed view.

 ![Video Walkthrough](demo.gif)